 # Datasets

-Datasets in cnvrg allows users to automatically and easily upload and version any kind of file.
+Datasets in Intel® Tiber™ AI Studio platform allow users to automatically and easily upload and version any kind of file.

-The cnvrg Datasets functionality uses an object store for the backend to host any file type of varying quantities and sizes up to 500GB.
-Additionally, cnvrg Datasets allows you to version, label, and tag your data.
+The AI Studio Datasets functionality uses an object storage for the backend to host any file type of varying quantities and sizes up to 500GB.
+Additionally, AI Studio Datasets allows you to version, label, and tag your data.

-Datasets are managed at the organizational level rather than on a separate project level.
-Once you've uploaded datasets to cnvrg in your organization, you can reuse them in every project, experiment, and notebook.
+Datasets are managed at the Organizational level rather than on a separate Project level.
+Once you've uploaded Datasets to AI Studio in your Organization, you can reuse them in every Project, Experiment, and notebook.

 The topics in this page: